 (g) creating or joining in any disturbance in the House, or in the vicinity of the House while the same is sitting, whereby the proceedings of such House may be interrupted.

-[Section 8 amended by No. 19 of 2010 s.
+[Section 8 amended: No. 19 of 2010 s.
 51.]

 9. President or Speaker to issue warrant